Quasisymmetric Schubert calculus: Introduction

-We introduce new power series $\MK_\alpha \in \QSym$, indexed by compositions; these power series, which we call \newword{quasisymmetric monomial glides}, are given by a combinatorial rule (see \autoref{sec:glides-via-Mobius}) and are closely related to the \emph{monomial} and \emph{fundamental slides} of \cite{Assaf.Searles}, as well as to the \emph{fundamental glides} of \cite{Pechenik.Searles} (see \cite{Searles,Pechenik.Searles:survey,Monical.Pechenik.Searles} for related discussion).
-In \autoref{thm:K-classesAgreewithGlidePolys}, we show that the set of $\MK_\alpha$ form a Schauder basis for the ring of quasisymmetric power series with rational coefficients (each $\MK_\alpha$ is $M_\alpha$ plus higher degree terms); furthermore, we establish the following $K$-theoretic analogue of \autoref{thm:main-H}.
+On the quasisymmetric function theory side, we introduce power series $\MK_\alpha \in \QSym$, indexed by compositions and deforming the monomial quasisymmetric functions $M_\alpha$.
+These new power series, which we call \newword{quasisymmetric monomial glides}, are given by an explicit combinatorial formula (see \autoref{sec:glides-via-Mobius}) and are closely related to the \emph{monomial} and \emph{fundamental slides} of \cite{Assaf.Searles}, as well as to the \emph{fundamental glides} of \cite{Pechenik.Searles} (see \cite{Searles,Pechenik.Searles:survey,Monical.Pechenik.Searles} for related discussion).
+In \autoref{thm:K-classesAgreewithGlidePolys}, we show that the set of quasisymmetric monomial glides $\MK_\alpha$ forms a Schauder basis for the ring of quasisymmetric power series with rational coefficients.
+Moreover, we establish the following $K$-theoretic analogue of \autoref{thm:main-H}, tying quasisymmetric monomial glides to the $K$-theoretic Schubert calculus of $J(\C\bP^\infty)$.

-\begin{theorem} We have an isomorphism This isomorphism identifies the $K$-class $[e_\alpha]$ with the quasisymmetric monomial glide $\MK_\alpha$. \end{theorem} \begin{remark} The ring $\mQSymQ$ is nothing more than quasisymmetric power series with rational coefficients. \end{remark}
+\begin{theorem} We have an isomorphism This isomorphism identifies the $K$-class $[e_\alpha]$ with the quasisymmetric monomial glide $\MK_\alpha$. \end{theorem}